 The Beijing Center has invested in a high-tech remotely-controlled air filtration system throughout all of our public spaces (classrooms, library, student lounges and staff offices), as well as an upgrading and sealing of windows, doors and air-conditioning systems.
 With this system, TBC’s public spaces conform to the strictest World Health Organization standards of keeping harmful “PM2.5” (microscopic and harmful particulate matter which can enter the bloodstream) under 10 µg/m3.
 This is far lower than China’s own interim goal of PM2.5 of 35 µg/m3 and the US standard of 12 µg/m3, and is considered a world-wide safe level.

 Beyond the public areas, TBC also helps students purchase air filters for their rooms, with options priced from US$30 for the semester.
-The Division of Student Development also provides face masks to TBC semester students.
+The Division of Student Life also provides face masks to TBC semester students.

 Hospitals in China are not just for emergencies, they also serve as clinics and doctors’ offices.
 TBC’s primary hospital is Beijing United Family Hospital and Clinic.
-They offer direct billing through CISI insurance in most cases and the staff speaks English.

 If you are currently on a medication, it is best to bring a supply with you and a doctor’s note.
 Be sure to pack needed medicine in your carry-on luggage in case your checked luggage is delayed.
 Most common brands of medication will be hard to find here, will be more expensive, and the directions may be in Chinese.
 It is best to bring along your own supply of assorted stomach medicines, allergy medications, prescriptions, cold and flu medicine, motion sickness medicine, anti-diarrheal medication, and pain relievers – bring enough to last you the entire semester.